Calculating the vinyl siding cost per square foot with a sample panel and measuring tape.

 Key Takeaways

-How Much Does Vinyl Siding Cost Per Square Foot?
+What’s the Average Cost of Vinyl Siding Per Square Foot?

 When you start budgeting for new siding, the first question is usually about the price tag.
 For vinyl siding, you can generally expect the cost to fall somewhere between $2.50 and $10.75 per square foot, including installation.
 It’s a pretty wide range, I know.
 This is because the final price depends heavily on the quality of the siding you choose and the specific details of your home.